 Halloween is just around the corner.
 I was never a fan, but I’ve developed a new love for the holiday since moving to Colorado.
 My husband takes our kids out trick-or-treating and I stay home to pass out candy.

-We were dog sitting my parent’s dog, Dolly, during Halloween.
-When we lived in Chicago, we lived in a condo and didn’t get trick-or-treaters, so I never had to worry about how our dog, Bailey, would react to visitors.
+During our first Halloween in Colorado, we were dog sitting my parent’s dog, Dolly.
+When we lived in Chicago, we had a condo and didn’t get trick-or-treaters, so I never had to worry about how our dog, Bailey, would react to visitors.
 Still, I know that Halloween is a stressful day for dogs and I was prepared for having a dog on this hectic holiday.